This post may contain affiliate links.

 ⭐️ Healthy Sausage Pasta – Remove the cream cheese from the recipe and use lower fat sausages, or even just pork mince

-Sausage Pasta Ingredients
+Ingredients for Sausage Pasta

-• Onion and garlic – If you want a shortcut, frozen, pre prepared is perfect (it’s what I use mostly as one of my favourite shortcuts).
+• Onion and garlic – If you want a shortcut, frozen, pre-prepared is perfect (it’s what I use mostly as one of my favourite shortcuts).
 Fresh is fine too

 • Olive oil – Regular type, not extra virgin!

-• Sausages – Try to use a good quality, high meat content sausages
+• Sausages – Try to use a good quality, high meat content sausages (see notes below)

 • Red peppers (or bell peppers/capsicum if you’re in the USA) – You can use other colours (or other veg in fact) but I think these work well with the other flavours